ThomasBuck10765/cc-achievement-table/README.md

-# Cookie Clicker Achievement Calculator
+# Cookie Clicker Achievement Table

-Webapp which displays the achievements you have remaining on CookieClicker (v.
+WebApp which displays the achievements you have remaining on CookieClicker (v.
 2.052) by parsing through your saved data file.

 Built in React 18 using TypeScript 4.
-TODO: This is currently being hosted in Azure here
+This is currently being hosted in Azure [here](https://cc-achievement-table.azurewebsites.net)

 ## Available Scripts